Salvation Army Band Reserve red enamel badge

 Salvation Army France Armée du Salut shield pin badge

-A good original circa 1940's period British made 'Salvation Army Sunbeams gilded brass miniature badge' in the form of a sunray, the reverse with applied rectangular maker's plaque 'Made in England'.
-Very good condition, complete with original pin fittings.
+A unusual original circa 1940's period 'Salvation Army France pin badge', in the form of a molded plastic shield bearing the crest of the 'Salvation Army' inscribed in French.
+Very good condition, complete with early style pin fittings.

 A unusual original circa 1970's 'Salvation Army gilt badge', in the form of a white enamel shield bearing the crest of the 'Salvation Army' in red, blue and yellow enamelling; the reverse impressed with the maker's details in relief 'London Badge 0933 650801'.
 Very good condition, complete with original pin fittings with safety roller catch in good working order, enamel perfect.